Let’s be real: life is never perfect.

 It is more challenging than it sounds, but this is not something you need to share with the world.
-This can just be for your eyes only. (or you and your partner) You can keep it in a journal or taped to your mirror.
-But don’t keep it far from your sight – use it to fuel you on days where the sun shins and to encourage you on days that seem to suck the life out of you.
+This can just be for your eyes only. (or you and your partner) You can keep it in a journal or tape it to your mirror.
+But don’t keep it far from your sight – use it to fuel you on days where the sun shines and to encourage you on days that seem to suck the life out of you.
 Highlight the ones that become a reality; celebrate them!
 You’re free to edit and add as many as you’d like.

 Don’t let your hope die.
 Never forget your ‘why.’

 And honestly… why not?
 You probably have the time.